-- 20% or more of the child population in 36 states and D.C. lived in food insecure households in 2010.
-The District of Columbia (30.7%) and Oregon (29.0%) had the highest rates of children in households without consistent access to food.[ii]
+- 20% or more of the child population in 37 states and D.C. lived in food insecure households in 2011, according to the most recent data available.
+New Mexico (30.6%) and the District of Columbia (30.0%) had the highest rates of children in households without consistent access to food.[iii]

-- In 2010, the top five states with the highest rate of food insecure children under 18 are the District of Columbia, Oregon, Arizona, New Mexico, & Florida.[iii]
+- In 2011, the top five states with the highest rate of food insecure children under 18 are New Mexico, the District of Columbia, Arizona, Oregon, and Georgia.[iv]

-- In 2010, the top five states with the lowest rate of food insecure children under 18 are North Dakota, New Hampshire, Virginia, Minnesota, & Massachusetts. [iv]
+- In 2011, the top five states with the lowest rate of food insecure children under 18 are North Dakota, New Hampshire, Massachusetts, Virginia, and Minnesota.[v]

 Emergency Food Assistance

-- Nearly 14 million children are estimated to be served by Feeding America, over 3 million of which are ages 5 and under.[v]
+- Nearly 14 million children are estimated to be served by Feeding America, over 3 million of which are ages 5 and under.[vi]

-- 54 percent of client households with children under the age of 3 participated in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).[vii]
+- 54 percent of client households with children under the age of 3 participated in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).[viii]

-- 32 percent of pantries, 42 percent of kitchens, and 18 percent of shelters in the Feeding America network reported "many more children in the summer" being served by their programs.[viii]
+- 32 percent of pantries, 42 percent of kitchens, and 18 percent of shelters in the Feeding America network reported "many more children in the summer" being served by their programs.[ix]

 Participation in Federal Nutrition Programs

-- In fiscal year 2010, 47 percent of all SNAP participants were children[x]
+- In fiscal year 2011, 47 percent of all SNAP households contained children.[xi]

-- During the 2011 federal fiscal year, more than 31 million low-income children received free or reduced-price meals through the National School Lunch Program.[xi]
-Unfortunately, just 2.3 million children participated in the Summer Food Service Program that same year.[xii]
+- During the 2012 federal fiscal year, more than 31 million low-income children received free or reduced-price meals daily through the National School Lunch Program.[xii]
+Unfortunately, in 2012 less than 2.5 million children participated daily in the Summer Food Service Program.[xiii]